acend/cilium-basics-training/content/en/docs/03/hubbleui.md

 ![Hubble UI - Service Map](../hubble_ui_servicemap.png)

-and also a Table with the already familiar Flow output previously seen in the `hubble observe` command:
+and also a table with the already familiar flow output previously seen in the `hubble observe` command:

 ![Hubble UI - Service Map](../hubble_ui_flows.png)